band/bashlibs/SimpleVersion.md

 depth of .bak/.bak\'s, e.g, I was at a depth of 30-plus backups for some files.
 Truth be told, a dozen is plenty of backups.

-One other motivating interest in developing \"The Only Backup You\'ll Ever Need\" was a letter in one of the on-line forums.
+One other motivating interest in developing \"The Only Backup You Will Ever Need\" was a letter in one of the on-line forums.
 A fellow was taking a disk from Windows machine to machine (speaks to an era) and had coded for ten backup files: file.bat was copied to file.001 which had